erickolvera/HYCOM-V4/00_Contributors.md

-## Community behind the HYCOM-GOM-V4.1
+## The community behind the HYCOM-GOM-V4.1